 These Are the 25 Worst Beers in the World

-Beeradvocate, a peer-review platform that combines real-life ratings of almost every beer that's ever popped up in the world, has a list of the worst beers in the world based on real-time ratings.
-While the platform is generally used to rate craft beer and share rare finds, it's no surprise that the slighted beer drinkers are as passionate about what they dislike as what they like.
+Americans drink a lot of beer, to the tune of about 28 gallons per person per year, according to Beer Info.
+And while microbreweries abound—and more are opening all the time—many beer drinkers tend to stick to their tried-and-true brews, whether they are actually tasty or not.
+BeerAdvocate, a peer-review platform that combines real-life ratings of almost every beer that's ever popped up in the world, has a list of the worst beers in the world based on real-time ratings.
+While the platform is generally used to rate craft beer and share rare finds, it's no surprise that the slighted beer drinkers are as passionate about what they dislike as they are about what they like.

-Read on for some hilarious and candid descriptions of the most terrible beers people have brought to their lips in the past year (and to see if your most-despised pick made the list).
-Plus, if you're looking for a good beer, check out We Tasted 10 Popular Light Beers & This Is the Best.
+We gathered the bottom 25 beers to see what people really think about these dubbed "worst beers in the world."
+What's interesting about this list is that it's comprised of (mostly) big national brands that nearly everyone has a story about.
+Read on for some hilarious and candid descriptions of the most terrible beers people have brought to their lips in the past year (and to see if your own most-despised pick made the list).
+Plus, if you're looking for a good beer, check out 12 Expensive Beers That Are Never Worth the Price.

-Most reviewers don't hate this beer.
+Most reviewers don't seem to hate this beer.
 One writes, "This one's got some noble hops in the nose, plus a little caramel.
 The flavor has a hint of toast with pilsner malt.
 It's got a bit of flavor but is watery…" Another says, "This is a good beer.
-An "Awful rating" just isn't accurate or appropriate.
-This beer tastes good…. light …. crisp… session able … and great with family and friends."
+An 'Awful rating' just isn't accurate or appropriate.
+This beer tastes good…. light …. crisp… sessionable … and great with family and friends."

-Keystone Ice – Molson Coors Canada—5.50% ABV
+Keystone Ice, Molson Coors Canada—5.5% ABV

 "It smells of sweet, sugary corn mash, a sort of grape-flavoured vodka essence, and musty, dusty, um, 'hops,'" said one reviewer.
 "The taste is somewhat bready generic cereal malt, fake fruity grape candy, a slightly phenolic alcohol note, sans any real accompanying heat, and a very slight nondescript dryness—not a normal tasting metric, but it's hardly fair to drag the innocent hop through any more mud at this point."

-Sleeman Clear – Sleeman Breweries Ltd.—4.00% ABV
+Sleeman Clear, Sleeman Breweries Ltd.—4.00% ABV

-Red Dog – Miller Brewing Co.—4.80% ABV
+Red Dog, Miller Brewing Co.—4.80% ABV

 O'Doul's – Anheuser-Busch – 0.05% ABV

 O'Doul's is what many consider to be the original non-alcoholic beer.
-(Any beer that has 0.50% alcohol or less is considered to be non-alcoholic.)
+(Any beer that has 0.50% alcohol or less is considered to be non-alcoholic).
 Reviewers don't love this beer, but they don't hate it either.
 Essentially, it is what it is.
-However, there are now many better N/A brews out there if you're looking for a tastier experience.
+However, there are now many better non-alcoholic brews out there if you're looking for a tastier experience.

-Keystone Lager – Molson Coors Canada—4.90% ABV
+Keystone Lager, Molson Coors Canada—4.90% ABV

 One said, "There's both a metallic and hard water taste to this one that permeates the entire brew.
 It's subdued though, but then again so are all the other flavours.
 Some brief sweet corn and straw and… that's it.
 I honestly wish there was something more I could say.
 There's nothing too offensive, but there just is so little here."

-Carlton Cold – Carlton & United Breweries, Ltd.—4.90% ABV
+Carlton Cold, Carlton & United Breweries, Ltd.—4.90% ABV

 Carlton Cold is a beer brewed by a subsidiary of the Foster's group and it is not well-received.
-This reviewer sums it up, "It tastes rather bland, in fact there isn't much to taste at all.
-Didn't get any better towards the end.
-The drinkability factor is rather low, I'll give it a 1.5 because there are worse beers out there but this certainly isn't anything special.
+"It tastes rather bland, in fact there isn't much to taste at all.
+Didn't get any better towards the end," one BeerAdvocate reviewer said.
+"The drinkability factor is rather low, I'll give it a 1.5 because there are worse beers out there, but this certainly isn't anything special.
 If you're really thirsty and you don't have access to water then try a Carlton Cold, the taste is about the same."

-Corona Light – Grupo Modelo S.A. de C.V.—4.10% ABV
+Corona Light, Grupo Modelo S.A. de C.V.—4.10% ABV

 If you love Corona with a lime and you want to drink a light beer, this is the beer for you.
 One reviewer sums it up perfectly, "Let's be honest here, this is one of the best LIGHT beers you can get, so don't judge this beer off of the best pilsner you have had; judge it for what it is.
 Garnish this beer with a lime & go get in the pool or mow your lawn & you won't be disappointed."

-Keystone Premium – Coors Brewing Company (Molson-Coors)—4.40% ABV
+Keystone Premium, Coors Brewing Company (Molson-Coors)—4.40% ABV

-Bud Light & Clamato Chelada – Anheuser-Busch—4.20% ABV
+Bud Light & Clamato Chelada, Anheuser-Busch—4.20% ABV

 This brew is what happens if Bud Light and a Bloody Mary had a baby.
 This beer is for people who love Micheladas, which is beer doctored up with Clamato or tomato juice, Worcestershire sauce, lime juice, and hot sauce.
 Not surprisingly, people who aren't a fan of the combo don't like this brew.